 If you feel ill during the day, ask your teacher for a pass to go to the clinic, which is located in the administration block.
 Take the clinic pass to the administration office.
 In the case of an accident, report to the nearest teacher immediately.

 Uniform/Equipment

-Lost property: located in the front office.
+Lost property: located between the office and HB 10.

 Out of uniform: report to the duty teacher before you begin school for a uniform pass.

 MAP OF LUCAS HEIGHTS COMMUNITY SCHOOL